Fedeloz13/osiris-model-botter/README.md

 # OsirisBotter

-How To Use Zenith Botter?
+How To Use Osiris Botter?

 ## Step 1